yuval-a/deriveODM/readme.md

 It wraps your data classes and objects with [Javascript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), "tapping-in" to native operations such as creating instances (using the normal `new` operator), and updating property values (using the normal assignment operator `=`), and then handling passing database calls to the database in the background, while leveraging MongoDB's bulk operations capabilities in a smart way, to save unnecessary calls to the db engine, and running bulk operations in fixed (settable) intervals.
 The background engine is mostly handled transparently by a module called `SyncManager`.

-**Note**: this is a complete technical reference, if you'd to read a less verbose introduction, you can read (this article on Hashnode)[https://yuval.hashnode.dev/derivejs-a-reactive-odm-object-data-mapper-framework-for-mongodb-and-nodejs-ckfspl31f02ryv6s1asqy6wvh]
+**Note**: this is a complete technical reference, if you'd like to read a less verbose introduction, you can read (this article on Hashnode)[https://yuval.hashnode.dev/derivejs-a-reactive-odm-object-data-mapper-framework-for-mongodb-and-nodejs-ckfspl31f02ryv6s1asqy6wvh]
 *
 ## Table of Contents
   * [Introduction](#introduction)